IBM/augment-visual-recognition-detection-of-low-resolution-human-faces/README.md

 #### Update the Global Variables section.

-* In the notebook, Section 3.1, `Set up Model Parameters` Update the `MODEL_NAME` varaible with the name of the folder downloaded at [this section](#21-data-preparation)
+* In the notebook, Section 3.1, `Set up Model Parameters` Update the `MODEL_NAME` varaible with the name of the folder downloaded at [this section](#-to-create-your-own-dataset)

-* Update the label to the label given to your test images as per [this section](#21-data-preparation)
+* Update the label to the label given to your test images as per [this section](#-to-use-a-different-model)

 ![](/doc/source/images/Model_Params.png)

-### 2.6 Update notebook with service credentials
+### 3.6 Update notebook with service credentials

-Add the Object Storage credentials to the notebook
+#### Add the Object Storage credentials to the notebook

-Select the cell below 2.1 Add your service credentials for Object Storage section in the notebook to update the credentials for Object Store.
+Select the cell below `2.1 Add your service credentials for Object Storage` section in the notebook to update the credentials for Object Store.

 * Use `Find and Add Data` (look for the 10/01 icon) and its Files tab.
 You should see the file names uploaded earlier.
-Make sure your active cell is the empty one below 2.2 Add...
+Make sure your active cell is the empty one below 2.1 Add...
 * Under Files, click the dropdown for `Insert to code` for `Object_Detection.zip`
 * Click `Insert StreamingBody object`.